 Our summer program is for students who have finished first grade through sixth grade.
 We meet from 9:00 am until 12:30 pm, Monday through Friday, for one week.

 What do we do?
 We get to see what school was like 100 years ago.
 We do reading, writing, and arithmetic, but we also do lots of recess!
-We write on slates, sing old songs, learn fun games, and make creative crafts.
+We write on slates, sing old songs (quite a few about Iowa), learn fun games, and make some creative crafts.

 Each Friday, we will host parents, family, and guests at 11:00 am to show them what we’ve learned—and to serve them the ice cream we’ll make on Thursday.
 It’s always a grand finale to a wonderful week of summer!